SamuelAirs/miniProject4SamuelAyers/README.md

 ## Description

-This project will be using the packages NumPy and Matplotlib in order to create 5 graphs that output as PNG files.
+This project create a simple polling system using Django

 ## Getting Started